 5.2.5 excluded from the University.

 5.3 Such requirements may be either absolute or conditional on the student in question failing to comply with a requirement relating to their studies which has been imposed by the Research Monitoring Committee.

 5.4 The Head of the Graduate School should notify the Academic Registrar using the Monitoring Student Progress - Template H. The Academic Registrar will inform the student in writing within five days of such decisions, and of the student’s right to an appeal.

-5.5 A student has 10 working days from the date of the letter in which to formally request a Review against a decision by a Research Monitoring Committee.
-A copy of the academic appeal procedures can be found at https://www.aber.ac.uk/en/academic-registry/handbook/appeals/)
+5.6 A student has 10 working days from the date of the letter in which to formally request a Review against a decision by a Research Monitoring Committee.
+A copy of the Academic Appeal Procedures can be found at https://www.aber.ac.uk/en/academic-registry/handbook/appeals/